 Our 2011 Napa Valley Chardonnay opens with fresh, creamy aromas of ripe pear, apple and citrus, with light butter, yeast and spicy oak tones adding complexity.
 The wine’s rich, focused, green apple, melon and guava flavors are nicely balanced by fresh acidity and a piquant mineral tone.
 Both mouthfilling and elegant, this quintessential Napa Valley Chardonnay is delectable now, but it will develop even greater complexity as the bottle ages.

-We decided that a simple, nutty Louisiana pecan oil from Kinloch Plantation spiked with a squeeze of Meyer lemon would be just the acid-laced undertone to this Grilled Chicken Pasta Salad as we contemplated what herbs and produce to feature.
+We decided that a simple, nutty Louisiana pecan oil spiked with a squeeze of Meyer lemon would be just the acid-laced undertone to this Grilled Chicken Pasta Salad as we contemplated what herbs and produce to feature.
 In our garden, we have leaves of basil and mint that with a quick chiffonade will easily add a herbal counterbalance to the piquant red and yellow cherry tomatoes we found along with some fresh green asparagus in the bottom crisper.

 We poured a tasting and were pleasantly surprised at the accuracy of the winery’s notes, but we detected a rich buttery and slightly oaky note that will work well with grilled boneless chicken breast.